 Yes, you may use admission controller webhooks on AKS.
-It is recommended you exclude internal AKS namespaces which are marked with the control-plane label.
+It's recommended you exclude internal AKS namespaces, which are marked with the control-plane label.
 For example, by adding the below to the webhook configuration:

 namespaceSelector: matchExpressions: - key: control-plane operator: DoesNotExist